 Couto

-There you can find not only their iconic tooth paste but also other personal hygiene products such as moisturising cream, after shave, shaving cream, shaving shampoo, shaving conditioner oil and, more recently, a commemorative centennial premium line, including soap and cologne.
+There, you will find not only its iconic tooth paste but also other personal hygiene products such as moisturising cream, after shave, shaving cream, shaving shampoo, shaving conditioner oil and, more recently, a commemorative centennial premium line, including soap and cologne.
+So yes, it’s a great place to buy a souvenir for men 🙂

 Vista Alegre